Mindful Meditation with Headspace – Is It Worth the Price?

 So my three stages don’t align with anything it seems.
 Or, perhaps I’ve just experienced the first 3 of the 5 (or 9).
 I’m not sure if the 5 stages in some traditions can be mapped to the 9 stages in others.

 Further research seems counter intuitive.
 I want to be a practitioner not an academic.
+(I want to know the time of day – not how to build a watch from scratch.)

 But I do know this, Headspace falls primarily in the Mindfulness camp.
 The de facto expert on this technique is Jon-Kabat-Zinn, and his definition of Mindfulness is “moment to moment nonjudgmental awareness”.
 If you’re wondering what the heck is that supposed to mean, check-out one of his books or videos.
 Here is a short one.
 MBSR.